textileio/community/docs/connectors/images/index.md

 Threads help a user grant access to their photos & media to new applications, share individual photos to new users, or sync all their data to trusted peers like their desktop or store it encrypted on the cafes.

-We covered threads in depth in the Tour of Textile and in the Threads overview pages.
+We covered threads in depth in the [Tour of Textile](/a-tour-of-textile) and in the [Threads Introduction](/concepts/threads/) pages.
 We recommend reviewing those two documents if you haven't already.

 Let's look apps can create new image-based threads in their app or connect to existing ones the user is already maintaining in other apps.